Baidu Baike: Features

 Topics referred to by multiple names have articles at the most common titles, with other names being redirected to the article.
 Words or phrases with multiple meanings often have only a single article which covers all of the topics.
 Many (but not all) articles have infoboxes containing important information, similar to Wikipedia.

 Baidu Baike has a system of ranking articles as "high quality" after undergoing review.

 Baidu does not allow the encyclopedia to update between 23:00 and 8:30 Beijing time, ostensibly for the health of the encyclopedia's volunteers, but this may actually be to ease management of the auditing process for edits.

 Prior to 2018 Baidu Baike lacked an equivalent of Wikipedia talk pages for individual articles.
 Discussion pages for individual Baidu Baike articles was later implemented in November 2018.
 Prior to this (as well as after), discussion between Baidu Baike users took place on Baidu Tieba, another Baidu service.

 By 2014, Baidu Baike was assigning QR codes to individual articles, allowing Baidu Baike articles to be linked from physical locations.
 By 2016, nearly 100,000 physical Baidu Baike QR codes had been placed in over 200 locations across China.

 Around 2016 Baidu Baike allowed users to send virtual "flowers" on the biographies of celebrities, with the number of flowers being used to collate a ranking of their popularity.
 In 2016, Baidu Baike implemented "Miaodong Baike", a feature allowing users to create 1 minute long short-form videos for articles to summarise their contents.
-More than 50,000 videos were uploaded 100 days after launch, and the viewcount for Miaodong Baike had grown from 7 million daily views at the start of 2018 to 50 million views per day by the end of that year.
+More than 50,000 videos were uploaded 100 days after launch, and the view count for Miaodong Baike had grown from 7 million daily views at the start of 2018 to 50 million views per day by the end of that year.
 In 2024, an AI chatbot was added allowing users to have simulated conversations with historical figures.
+As part of the 2020s AI boom, by 2026 AI began to be used in the drafting process for articles, particularly in certain topics such as medicine.
+It also launched "Dynamic Encyclopedia" (动态百科) which provided interactive elements, such as an interactive model of the Solar System with orbits that updated to match the current time.